emeGuan/laravel-resources/README.md

     },
 ```

-* We can include multilevel relationships with the dot notation
+* We can include multilevel relationships with the dot notation.
 http://laravel-resources.local/as?include=bs.cs&fields[as]=id,name&fields[bs]=name
 ```json
 {